 1998 – Breast pumps outside of the hospital

 Up until 1990s, breast pumps were considered for use in the hospital by medical professionals.
 Occasionally women would rent or buy a hospital grade breast pump for use in the home.
 Breast pumps at this time were clunky and expensive.
 The Ameda Purely Yours was the first personal grade pump available on the market.
-Medela followed suit, offering their Pump In Style breast pump in in the early 2000s.
+Medela followed suit, offering their Pump In Style breast pump in in the

 The turn of the century was truly revolutionary because breast pumps became more mainstream, allowing women to pump milk outside of the home for their babies.
 Breast pump companies began popping up all over the world, including Spectra who would bring affordable hospital grade breast pumps around the world.